NeoGeographyToolkit/StereoPipeline/README.rst

    :alt: Documentation Status

 The NASA Ames Stereo Pipeline (ASP) is a suite of free and open source automated geodesy and stereogrammetry tools designed for processing stereo images captured from satellites (around Earth and other planets), robotic rovers, aerial cameras, and historical images, with and without accurate camera pose information.

-ASP produces cartographic products, including digital terrain models (DTMs, synonymus with digital elevation models, DEMs), ortho-projected images, 3D models, and bundle-adjusted networks of cameras.
+ASP produces cartographic products, including digital terrain models (DTMs, synonymous with digital elevation models, DEMs), ortho-projected images, 3D models, and bundle-adjusted networks of cameras.
 These data products are suitable for science analysis, mission planning, and public outreach.

 * Free software: Apache Software License 2.0
 * Documentation: https://stereopipeline.readthedocs.io